 - A. Characteristics.
 [No change.]

 - B. Accessory uses.
-Accessory uses may include offices, food membership distribution, product repair, warehouses, parking, minor fabrication services, and repackaging of goods.
+Accessory uses may include offices, product repair, warehouses, parking, minor fabrication services, and repackaging of goods.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.].